sangdth/blog.sangdang.fi/ckt60jk6g07dq95s1c5o534hx.md

 >
 If is a local tar archive in a recognized compression format (identity, gzip, bzip2 or xz) then it is unpacked as a directory.
 Resources from remote URLs are not decompressed.

+- ###  Documentation is not correct
+ [This comment](https://github.com/moby/moby/issues/31101#issuecomment-865801157)  in GitHub confirms that we can use `extends` in version 3, but the  [documentation](https://docs.docker.com/compose/extends/#understand-the-extends-configuration)   [still not update](https://github.com/docker/compose/pull/7588#issuecomment-709354500)  (yet).

 - ### If you see the error:
 ```text